dustinpfister/blog_posts/_posts/threejs-object3d-rotation.md

 When I first wrote this post I was using r135 of threejs, which was still a fairly new version of threejs at the time I started this post.
 I take a moment to always mention what version I was using when wrote a post on threejs because I have been using it long enough to know that code breaking changes are made to the library often.

-### The Source code example in this post are on github
+### The Source code examples in this post are on github

+The source code examples that I am writing about in this post [are up on Gitub](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-object3d-rotation).

 ## 1 - Basic example of the rotation property of Object3d